 Pancreatic cysts are found in approximately 8% of individuals aged over 7038.
 They are of interest because two of the three precursors to PDAC, intraductal papillary mucinous neoplasms (IPMNs) and mucinous cystic neoplasms (MCNs), are pancreatic cysts.
 IPMNs and MCNs are collectively referred to as mucinous cystic lesions (MCLs).
 In contrast to the third precursor lesion, pancreatic intraepithelial neoplasia (PanIN), which can only be identified on surgical histopathology, pancreatic cysts are easy to detect and are incidentally found in 3% of individuals undergoing a CT scan.
 Identification of MCLs therefore offers the potential for early detection of PDAC.
 Two issues complicate this simple concept.
 First, not all pancreatic cystic lesions are IPMNs and MCNs.
 Many are cystic lesions with no risk of malignant transformation which do not require surveillance.
+It is estimated that a cyst seen incidentally on Magnetic Resonance Imaging (MRI) has a 10 in 100,000 chance of being a mucinous invasive malignancy and a 17 in 100,000 chance of being a ductal cancer21.
 Second, most IPMNs and MCNs do not progress to PDAC.
 Currently available clinical tools are imperfect at differentiating benign cysts that are safe to discharge, from MCLs that harbor high-grade dysplasia or PDAC and require surgical resection, versus those MCLs which have low-grade dysplasia and are safe to watch.
 This is a significant problem as highlighted by the fact that 25%39 of patients who have a presumed MCL removed are ultimately found to have a cyst with no malignant potential, while up to 78% 40 of branch duct IPMNs which undergo surgical resection do not have high-grade dysplasia or PDAC, and in hindsight did not require surgery.
 Progress has been made in overcoming these challenges.
 We now know that different types of pancreatic cysts have specific mutational profiles which can be used to identify the type of cysts with a high level of confidence.
 For example, serous cystadenomas, one of the commonest types of cysts with no malignant potential, are associated with mutations in VHL.
 MCLs can have mutations in KRAS, while GNAS mutations are highly specific.
 Overall, almost two thirds of IPMNs and MCNs harbor a mutation in KRAS or GNAS in the cyst fluid41.
 A novel recently-described approach is to combine the most specific clinical features with molecular markers.
 A recent study of 862 individuals undergoing surgery for pancreatic cysts, found that a combined molecular and clinical marker panel was more accurate than current clinical features alone, and use of these markers would have decreased the number of unnecessary operations by 60%41.

 Progress towards identifying those MCLs that harbor high-grade dysplasia or early invasive PDAC has been made.
 There is increasing knowledge about the progression of IPMNs from a genetic perspective which suggests that early lesions are heterogeneous, while those with high-grade dysplasia have a smaller number of homogeneous driver genes42.
 Preliminary studies evaluating the presence of mutations in PIK3CA, SMAD4 and TP53 in cyst fluid are promising, identifying almost 80% of IPMNs with high-grade dysplasia or cancer43.
 Advances have also occurred in endoscopy.
 Here, confocal endomicroscopes have been developed which can be passed into the cyst, providing in vivo real time imaging of the cyst lining.
 Studies have shown good sensitivity with excellent specificity for differentiating benign cysts requiring no follow-up from IPMNs44-46.
 Further work is needed to identify the small number of individuals with MCLs who are at highest risk of progression to PDAC and require intensive surveillance, from the vast majority with IPMNs and MCNs which will never progress.